Kroc/v80/bin/wla-dx/README.txt

                    ; for WLALINK (so it's better to use \@ with labels inside ; a macro).

+To make un-named labels inside a ".MACRO" isolated, and the previous example to work, use the keyword "ISOLATED"

+   .macro dummy isolated
+   -  dec a        ; #
+      jp nz, -     ; jump -> #
+   .endm

+The same issue exists with child labels.
+See ".MACRO"’s documentation for more details.

 WLALINK will also generate "_sizeof_[label]" defines that measure the distance between two consecutive labels.
 These labels have the same scope as the labels they describe.
 Here is an example: